 Women are a growing force in engineering and computer science.
 According to the American Society of Engineering Education (ASEE), women earned 21.9% of bachelor’s degrees, 26.7% of master’s degrees and 23.6% of doctoral degrees in engineering in the US as of 2018.

-FIU’s College of Engineering & Computing is committed to providing students the best of the best in WorldsAhead education and to providing opportunities and services to female faculty and students to align their interests and goals with careers in engineering and computer science.
+FIU’s College of Engineering & Computing is committed to providing students the best of the best education, opportunities and services to female faculty and students to align their interests and goals with careers in engineering and computer science.

 Women of CEC gathers the college’s programs and activities geared towards enriching the academic careers of female engineering and computer science students and faculty at FIU.

-Center for Diversity and Student Success in Engineering and Computing
+- Center for Diversity and Student Success in Engineering & Computing

 The mission of the Center for Diversity and Student Success in Engineering and Computing is to provide high quality services and programs to ensure our current and future students at the College succeed and reach their full potential during their academic journey at FIU and in their future careers.

-The Herbert Wertheim College of Medicine, Office of Diversity and Inclusion supports HWCOM’s education, healthcare, service, and research missions by promoting programs and services designed to enhance the diversity of the student body, faculty and staff.
+The Herbert Wertheim College of Medicine Office of Diversity and Inclusion supports the college of medicine's education, healthcare, service and research missions by promoting programs and services designed to enhance the diversity of the student body, faculty and staff.